Government of Canada / Gouvernement du Canada

 • Marginal note:Storage

-(2) For the purposes of this Part, small arms cartridges, propellant powder and percussion caps are stored in a sales establishment, including a dwelling, if they are
+(2) For the purposes of this Part, blank cartridges for tools are stored in a sales establishment, including a dwelling, if they are

 • (a) inside the sales establishment, whether or not they are in a storage unit or displayed for sale;